Skilled Aggravated Assault and Battery Attorney in Madison, Georgia

 When facing charges for aggravated assault or simple battery charge Georgia, it can be daunting to figure out where to turn for help.
 Understanding the specifics of the charges and what to anticipate in court can be overwhelming.
 Michael Fulcher Law, with its years of experience navigating the intricacies of the criminal justice system, can provide invaluable guidance and representation.
 Whether you or a loved one is facing such aggravated battery Georgia, the firm knows precisely how to fight for your freedom and future.

-When you’ve been charged with aggravated assault GA and battery, the first step is to contact an experienced aggravated assault attorney.
+When you’ve been charged with aggravated assault and battery, the first step is to contact an experienced criminal defense attorney.
 Your lawyer will help you build your case and ensure your rights and freedoms are protected.

 Aggravated assault and battery in Georgia refer to criminal offenses that involve the intentional infliction of bodily harm on another person.